piParty/plant-parenthood-be/README.md

 - variety of leads
 - connect positive lead to 5V instead of 3.3V
   ![temperature/humidity sensor setup for raspberry pi](./lib/assets/temp_humid_pi.jpg)
-  Open a terminal and enter the following command to install the package you need to

 ## APPLICATION ENDPOINTS